junghanss/UCEMA-EconomicGrowth/README.md

 ## Content

-Read the Course Program for complete information.
+Please read the Course Program for complete information.

 Programming Languages and Frameworks:
 * Python